-Apollo had a lyre, which was made from tortoise shell, and depicted his love for music.
+Apollo had a lyre, which was made from tortoiseshell, and through which he expressed his love for music.
 He was the leader of the chorus of all nine Muses.
-He had a silver bow, which showed his skill of archery and a palm tree, which is said to have been gripped by his mother Leto, while giving birth to him.
+He had a silver bow, which showed his skill in archery, and a palm tree, which is said to have been gripped by his mother Leto while giving birth to him.

 A laurel branch is also associated with Apollo.
 He had massive respect and love for the laurel tree, as this tree was once someone he loved — the nymph, Daphne.
 To display his prophetic powers, a sacrificial tripod is linked with him.